tve/mpy-lib/esp32-adccal/README.md

 From a practical standpoint most ESP32's in use today have a factory calibration of the reference voltage burned into eFuse.
 This means that the corection performed by this module takes that into account.
-To obtain higher accuracy the use must perform a two-point calibration at 150mV and 850mV and burn the result into a eFuse.
-Agin, the correction performed by this module takes a two-point calibration into account, however, this module does not provide a way to perform the calibration and eFuse burning itself.
+To obtain higher accuracy the user must perform a two-point calibration at 150mV and 850mV and burn the result into a eFuse.
+The correction performed by this module takes such a two-point calibration into account, but, this module does not provide a way to perform the calibration and eFuse burning itself.

 Constructor